 OMRI's goal is to provide clear information to organic certifiers, organic producers and organic handlers on the use of products and materials in their organic system plans.
 Labeling of products in a manner that potentially confuses these potential users is not consistent with this goal.
 OMRI will not list a product if it finds that the product's label provides false or misleading information to potential users.
 However, OMRI does not enforce label claims that are regulated by other agencies such as state fertilizer boards, the EPA, PMRA, or governmental or regulatory bodies other than NOP and COR.
 If labels and marketing materials for an OMRI Listed product contain or imply use instructions, at least one published use must be compliant with the OMRI Listed class/category for that product.
-For products listed in Processing Use Classes, "labels and marketing materials" refers to all product labeling, including technical specification sheets, which together must contain The Products Available logo may be used on company websites, brochures, catalogs and other media that are not directly related to an OMRI Listed product.
+Additional marketing materials, such as technical specification sheets, may be required if necessary to determine the compliance of the product with the OMRI Listed class/ category.